 Water is the beginning of life according to numerous mythological and religious cosmologies.
 God “made from water every living thing,” as this nomadic conception is formulated in the Qur’an.
 This is a point where scientific theories of evolution and religious narratives agree: water is the primordial element.
 Up to 60 % of the adult human body is water, which makes it a vital aspect of medical and physiological research.
 However, water is rapidly becoming one of the most contested natural resources of our time.
 Will the basic human need for water cause wars and conflicts in the future, or will it serve as a uniting element that opens our eyes to our common humanity and the need to work together across borders of states, creeds, and ideologies to secure clean water supplies for all in the future?
 Will water, in the end, prove to be thicker than blood?

-In 2020, because of COVID-19, the tenth ABOAGORA Symposium on 19–21 August adopted a new, hybrid form: parts of the programme at the museum were conducted remotely.
-The event was live-streamed and recorded, so it was safe to follow the Symposium from your office, sofa, or even from the pier, surrounded by water.
+In 2020, because of COVID-19, the tenth ABOAGORA Symposium adopted a new, hybrid form: parts of the programme at the museum were conducted remotely.
+The event was live-streamed and recorded, so it was safe to follow the Symposium from the office, sofa, or even from the pier, surrounded by water.

 The Aboagora 2020 programme booklet: